-With 5 million daily users, cannabis is the most common illicit drug across the world with ~5 million daily users worldwide.
+With 5 million daily users, cannabis is the most common illicit drug in the world with ~5 million daily users worldwide.
 It is the second most popular substance in America after alcohol.
 In 2014, there were 18.1 million users in the U.S, a rise from 14.5 million in 2007.
-It was also the most popular illegal drug with those aged 12–17 years.
+It was also the most popular illegal drug among those aged 12–17 years.

 In 2014, there was a study on the association between cannabis and psychosis that raised concerns over cannabinoids and addiction disorders.
 This study looked at the prevalence and impact of cannabis and Spice on the US population, before publishing its recommendations.